Close Today : 1,248.20

 - Franklin Sanders, The Moneychanger

+© 2013, The Moneychanger.
+May not be republished in any form, including electronically, without our express permission.
 To avoid confusion, please remember that the comments above have a very short time horizon.
 Always invest with the primary trend.
-Gold's primary trend is up, targeting at least $3,130.00; silver's primary is up targeting 16:1 gold/silver ratio or $195.66; stocks' primary trend is down, targeting Dow under 2,900 and worth only one ounce of gold; US $ or US$-denominated assets, primary trend down; real estate bubble has burst, primary trend down.
+Gold's primary trend is up, targeting at least $3,130.00; silver's primary is up targeting 16:1 gold/silver ratio or $195.66; stocks' primary trend is down, targeting Dow under 2,900 and worth only one ounce of gold or 18 ounces of silver. or 18 ounces of silver.
+US $ and US$-denominated assets, primary trend down; real estate bubble has burst, primary trend down.

 WARNING AND DISCLAIMER.
 Be advised and warned: